krishnan-mani/ecs-for-us/README.md

 Workshop
 ===

-_Note_: The instructions below assume the use of `docker-machine`.
-If not, you may ignore the ones that involve `docker-machine`
+_Note_: Certain instructions below assume the use of `docker-machine`.
+Ignore them if they are not applicable to you.

 - Run API locally